Learning Outcomes

 A state enacts a law requiring all milk sold in the state to be processed and bottled within the state.
 An out-of-state dairy challenges the law.

-Answer: The law is discriminatory because it favors in-state processors over out-of-state ones.
-Unless the state can show no reasonable non-discriminatory alternative exists to achieve a legitimate local purpose, the law is invalid under the dormant Commerce Clause.
+The law is discriminatory because it favors in-state processors over out-of-state ones.
+Unless the state can show that the in-state processing requirement is necessary to achieve a legitimate local health or safety purpose and that no reasonable non-discriminatory alternative (such as uniform inspection standards) exists, the law is invalid under the Dormant Commerce Clause.

 Worked Example 1.2